Lexus ES 300h Insurance Rates

 Editorial Guidelines: We are a free online resource for anyone interested in learning more about auto insurance.
 Our goal is to be an objective, third-party resource for everything auto insurance related.
 We update our site regularly, and all content is reviewed by auto insurance experts.

-U.S. average insurance rates for a Lexus ES 300h are $1,310 a year for full coverage.
-Comprehensive insurance costs an estimated $278, collision costs $506, and liability costs around $390.
-Liability-only insurance costs as low as $438 a year, with high-risk driver insurance costing $2,842 or more.
-Teens pay the highest rates at $4,882 a year or more.
+The average insurance rates for a Lexus ES 300h are $1,310 a year including full coverage.
+Comprehensive insurance costs approximately $278 each year, collision insurance costs $506, and liability costs around $390.
+A liability-only policy costs as low as $438 a year, and high-risk insurance costs $2,842 or more.
+Teen drivers cost the most to insure at up to $4,882 a year.

 Average premium for full coverage: $1,310

-Prices are based on $500 policy deductibles, minimum liability limits, and includes UM/UIM and medical coverage.
-Estimates are averaged for all states and for different ES 300h trim levels.
+Prices include $500 policy deductibles, 30/60 bodily injury liability limits, and includes uninsured motorist and medical coverage.
+Prices are averaged for all 50 U.S. states and ES 300h models.

-Using a 40-year-old driver as an example, Lexus ES 300h insurance prices go from as low as $438 for a discount liability-only rate to a much higher rate of $2,842 for high-risk insurance.
+For a 40-year-old driver, Lexus ES 300h insurance rates range from as low as $438 for the bare minimum liability coverage to a high rate of $2,842 for a driver who requires high-risk insurance.

-Where you live can have significant affects on insurance rates.
-More rural locations have a lower frequency of accident claims than cities with more traffic congestion.
+Where you live can have significant affects on car insurance prices.
+Rural locations are shown to have a lower frequency of comprehensive and collision claims than larger metro areas.
+The graphic below illustrates how your location can change auto insurance prices.

-The ranges above show why anyone shopping for car insurance should compare prices for a targeted area and risk profile, instead of using averaged prices.
+The examples above highlight why all drivers should compare prices using their specific location and risk profile, instead of using price averages.

 Use the form below to get customized rates for your location.